 The South Coast Track located in the Southwest National Park is renowned as being one of Tasmania’s premier wilderness walks.
 Starting deep within the World Heritage Area at Melaleuca the track takes you 85km across rugged mountain ranges, coastal heathland and vast pristine beaches.
 There are no roads to Melaleuca so hikers must fly in to begin the walk.

 Taking between 6 – 8 days to complete the South Coast Track covers some of the most untouched and remarkable wilderness found anywhere in Australia.
 Tackling the trail requires suitable planning, experience and equipment.
 Hikers must be familiar with Tasmania’s wilderness walking conditions.
-It is recommended that the track is walked during summer months.
+It is recommended that the track is walked during the summer months.

 A more detailed and indepth guide can be found at our dedicated South Coast Track site.